 The costs of the cards, including those used by tourists, are subsidised by NSW taxpayers.

-With this fee, TfNSW aimed to cover the production costs of the cards and to make up for the shortfall in revenue due to fare evasion, in particular at the Sydney Airport station.
+With this fee, TfNSW aimed to cover the production costs of the cards and to make up for the shortfall in revenue due to fare evasion.

 The fee would have also encouraged ticketless payments, cutting retail costs to distribute and reload the Opal cards, and the costs of customer call centers.

 However, the local Government turned down the idea.
 Transport Minister Andrew Constance said Opal was the foundation of the state’s public transport system and that there were “no plans to introduce any fee for new Opal cards”.